The Way of The Superior Man (1997) is a self-help text and a popular manosphere book mixing spiritualism with relationship and sex advice.

 My Note: Exceptions apply in seduction

-Narcissistic men can be very successful with women.
+Narcissistic men and more feminine men can be very successful with women.
 Just listen to the song “You’re so vain” and you will hear a woman who fell desperately in love with a narcissist who was all about his own image.

 The Masculine Traits